tsilvadossantos/bash-scripts/backup_encrypt/README.md

 # Backup and Encrypt script

-Contains a few used bash scripts in order to automate and build processes.
+Contains two bash scripts in order to backup and encrypt specified files.

 The project was develop using the following: